Employing High-Dimensional RIS Information for RIS-aided Localization Systems: Conclusion

 \section{Conclusion}

-This paper has employed the high-dimensional RIS information to design the localization algorithm.
 We have proposed an RIS-IR algorithm to reconstruct the RIS information with BS information.
-The proposed RIS-IR algorithm included a data processing module for preprocessing BS information, a CNN module for feature extraction, and an output module for outputting the reconstructed RIS information.
 We have also proposed a TFBF algorithm that employed reconstructed RIS information for MU localization.
 The TFBF algorithm involved adapting a pre-trained DenseNet-121 model to map the reconstructed RIS signal to the MU's 3D position.
 Empirical results have demonstrated that the performance of the localization algorithm is dominated by the high-dimensional RIS information and is robust to unoptimized phase shifts.